bhavikbhagwani/groupprojectG30/README.md

-# groupprojectG30 PIG DICE GAME
+#  PIG DICE GAME (NORMAL VARIATION WITH 50 POINTS)
-Group Project of Group 30 (Bhavik Bhagwani, Ludvig Dahlberg, Jacobs Kasarachi)
+PIG DICE GAME (NORMAL VARIATION WITH 50 POINTS)

 Welcome to the Pig Dice Game Normal Variation!
 You are the player and you play against the computer.
 You both have the objective to roll the dice and accumulate points to